atedstone/gnssice/README.md

 pip install -e .
 ```

-This means that it won't matter where you then do your main working - your system will automatically find the scripts in the `bin` folder.
+This means that it won't matter where you then do your main working, the scripts will always be accessible. *(Note: the command line interface is based on setuptools' entry points.
+In general, each entry point is linked to a dedicated Python script.
+You can see a list of all these entry points in `setup.cfg`.)*

 Set up a working directory in your scratch space, e.g. `/scratch/<USER>/gps_workspace_<YEAR>/`.